tlids/Explore-Presidential-Campaign-Contribution-Data-in-Illinois-with-R/README.md

 This excercise uses R to explore the financial contributions made to presidential campaigns in the state of Illinois.

-The data set is obtained at:
+The data set was obtained at:
 http://fec.gov/disclosurep/pnational.do